Skip to main content

 Why this doesn't feel like a margin problem (but it is)

-Most consultants categorize deck construction as "part of the deliverable."
+Most firms categorize deck construction as "part of the deliverable."
 It doesn't show up on a P&L as a separate line item.
 It's buried inside the engagement hours.
 So it doesn't trigger the alarm it should.

-But run the math across a year.
+Run the math at the firm level across a year.

 You don't need their R&D budget to fix the same bottleneck.